CADWRDeltaModeling/cyclecloud-schism/README.md

   1. Open a terminal session with the CycleCloud CLI enabled.

-  2. Switch to the Slurm directory.
+  2. Switch to the CycleCloud-SCHISM directory.

   3. Run ``cyclecloud import_template SCISM -f templates/schism.txt -c schism``.
 The expected output looks like this: